Pinellas Park, Florida

 What is the Water Quality in Pinellas Park, Florida?

-Compared to other US cities over 50,000, Pinellas Park water quality ranks in the middle range for contamination excluding Lead.
+Compared to other US cities, Pinellas Park water quality ranks in the middle range for contamination excluding Lead.

 Let’s look closer at what’s in Pinellas Park water.

 Here are the top 5 chemical compounds in your water and what health issues they can potentially cause:

 - Chlorate – Potential effect: Harm to the thyroid

 - Hexavalent Chromium – Potential effect: Cancer

 - Haloacetic acids (HAA5) – Potential effect: Cancer